basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 servers.
 This is essential in adding new nodes with higher capacity without having to upgrade all hosts at once.

->Riak agrees.
+>Riak KV agrees.

 ## 3. Related Work

->This section is not strictly necessary to read for an understanding of how a Dynamo distributed database functions, especially Riak.
+>This section is not strictly necessary to read for an understanding of how a Dynamo distributed database functions, especially Riak KV.
 It's still an excellent study of other distributed systems, in some cases ones that helped inspire Dynamo.
 When you have time, we highly recommend you read this section.

 ### 3.1 Peer to Peer Systems